 Companies that generate over $50k from consumer information: All companies that generate over $50k directly from consumer information are required to comply with the CCPA.
 Since these businesses profit directly from the use of consumer personal data, the CCPA must ensure their operations are within their guidelines, and they are not hurting California users.

 Companies that derive >50% of revenue from consumer data: Additionally, companies that generate more than 50% of their revenue from consumer data have to comply with the CCPA.
 This is a different distinction than the last requirement because it encompasses companies of all sizes that derive the majority of their revenue from consumer data.

 Enable Compliance with CHEQ Privacy

 To stay compliant with these laws, you can’t rely on vendors that offer nominal compliance or privacy management through simple workflow mechanisms that rely on connections to additional systems, to enact any policy put in place and greatly aggravate data leakage vulnerabilities.
 CHEQ’s comprehensive solution enforces privacy preferences and requests in real-time without the need to interact with any other supply chain technology, therefore eliminating the risk of data leakage

 With CHEQ Privacy you can set up opt-out of sale links for California consumers and give your customers a clear-cut choice on how their data is used, or whether it is collected.
 And our low-code, zero-integration deployment means Privacy is easy to use.
 A simple line of code added to your website is all you need to stop data from being collected before your customers give their consent, allowing real-time enforcement of customer consent regardless of tag management systems or 3rd party tags.

-Request a demo to see how CHEQ can help your organization comply with the CPRA and other privacy laws.
+Schedule a demo today to see how CHEQ can help your organization comply with the CPRA and other privacy laws.